-- While economic markets rebounded to provide strong returns for fiscal year 2021, COVID-19 continues to create uncertainty in global markets and unpredictable impacts on future market returns. - New valuation assumptions will be reflected in the June 30, 2021, rate-setting valuation including generational mortality assumptions that will help counter longevity risk by increasing contribution requirements to cover expected long-term costs.
-Although COVID-19 may affect longevity expectations, it is too early to have any relevant data related to those potential impacts. - Significant resources must remain dedicated to addressing the amortization of the legacy unfunded liabilities. - Analysis suggests that accelerating the payback of the legacy unfunded liabilities could provide significant long-term savings and better position the statewide plans to weather future volatility in investment returns, thereby serving to reduce investment risk.
-However, available resources to take such action are limited at this time due to the current economic climate, limitations on the use of certain resources and uncertainty regarding future revenue. - As roughly two-thirds of benefits are funded by investment income, receiving 100% of the Board-certified actuarially determined contributions not only avoids adding liabilities to the plans, but also ensures timely availability of assets to be invested and take advantage of compound interest.
-Of note, the Governor and General Assembly met and even accelerated the statutory requirement to fund 100% of the Board-certified contribution rates.
+- Following robust market returns in fiscal year 2021, future investment performance in the near term may be materially lower than both historic norms as well as projected returns over longer timeframes.
+This was true for fiscal year 2022 in which VRS had an investment return of 0.6%. - New valuation assumptions were reflected in the June 30, 2021 rate-setting valuation including generational mortality assumptions that will help counter longevity risk by increasing contribution requirements to cover expected longterm costs. - Significant resources must remain dedicated to addressing the amortization of the legacy unfunded liabilities. - Analysis suggests that accelerating the payback of the legacy unfunded liabilities could provide significant long-term savings and better position the statewide plans to weather future volatility in investment returns, thereby serving to reduce investment risk. - In recognition of the importance of reducing long-term liabilities with the benefit of achieving savings over time, the Governor and legislature provided a one-time infusion of \$750 million prior to June 30, 2022 with an additional \$250 million expected to be provided in FY 2023.
+In addition, the Governor and General Assembly also expect to provide \$80.4 million split between June 2023 and June 2024 to certain Health Insurance Credit programs.

-• Pension reforms, specifically plan design changes over the past decade, have reduced the future costs of benefits.
+EXECUTIVE SUMMARY

+- In order to provide additional funds into the plans, the Governor and General Assembly maintained the contribution rates in FY 2023 and FY 2024 at the same level as the previous biennium which improves plan health by lowering unfunded liabilities and generating savings over time.
+(Due to exceptional FY 2021 investment performance, the rate would have otherwise declined.) - As roughly two-thirds of benefits are funded by investment income, receiving 100% of the Board-certified actuarially determined contributions not only avoids adding unfunded liabilities to the plans, but also ensures timely availability of assets to be invested and take advantage of compound interest.
+Of note, the Governor and General Assembly met and even accelerated the statutory requirement to fund 100% of the Board-certified contribution rates. - Pension reforms, specifically plan design changes over the past decade, have reduced the future costs of benefits.
 In addition, these reforms have reduced employers' risk by introducing shared risk through the defined contribution component of the Hybrid Retirement Plan.
 Approximately 30% of a hybrid plan member's benefit has no future investment or longevity risk for employers.

 This report is intended to assist policymakers and stakeholders in assessing the soundness of the System.
-To better understand the risks associated with funding the System, this report examines a range of potential outcomes, both economic and demographic, that could endanger the long-term funding of the System and prevent the System from reaching full funding.
+To better understand the risks associated with funding the System, this report examines a range of potential outcomes that could endanger the long-term funding of the System and prevent the System from reaching full funding.
 Again, this report focuses primarily on analyzing negative outcomes, since such outcomes would result in the greatest challenges for the plan sponsors and System.

-This report is based on the June 30, 2020, Annual Actuarial Valuation and reflects the changes to actuarial assumptions adopted by the VRS Board of Trustees in April 2021.
+This report is based on the June 30, 2021 Annual Actuarial Valuation and reflects the changes to actuarial assumptions adopted by the VRS Board of Trustees in April 2021.
 In this report, the focus is on:

-- The continued impacts of COVID-19 and resulting forward looking expectations after robust investment returns for fiscal year 2021. - Risks to long-term funding, including investment volatility, contribution risk, and longevity risk.
+- Muted economic forecasts including higher than expected inflation and more volatility in the markets. - Risks to long-term funding, including investment volatility, contribution risk, and longevity risk.